Satyajit Ray: Visual artist

 In 1950, D.J.
 Keymer sent Ray to London to work at their headquarters.
 During his six months there, Ray watched 99 films, including Alexander Dovzhenko's Earth (1930) and Jean Renoir's The Rules of the Game (1939).
 However, the film that had the most profound effect on him was the neorealist film Ladri di biciclette (Bicycle Thieves) (1948) by Vittorio De Sica.
 Ray later said that he walked out of the theatre determined to become a filmmaker.

-Film career
+Film career (1950–1982)

 The Apu years (1950–1959)

 After being "deeply moved" by Pather Panchali, the 1928 classic Bildungsroman of Bengali literature, Ray decided to adapt it for his first film.
 Pather Panchali is a semi-autobiographical novel describing the maturation of Apu, a small boy in a Bengal village.
 Pather Panchali did not have a script; it was made from Ray's drawings and notes.
 Before principal photography began, he created a storyboard dealing with details and continuity.
 Years later, he donated those drawings and notes to Cinémathèque Française.